devloperYash/EventEase-AI-Powered-Event-Registration-System/docs/Phase1/Salesforce Project (Yash Lawankar) - Phase 1.md

   3) AI-Powered Recommendations: Suggest relevant events to attendees based on their interests and past participation.
   4) Reporting & Analytics: Dashboards for organizers to track attendance trends, popular events, and revenue.

-References:
-- Detailed Requirements: `docs/phase1/requirements.md`
-- Data Model: `docs/phase1/data-model.md`
-- Reporting & KPIs: `docs/phase1/reporting-analytics.md`

 ---

-## Page 2 — Phase 1: Problem Understanding & Industry Analysis
+## Phase 1: Problem Understanding & Industry Analysis

 - Requirement Gathering:
   - Sessions with Event Organizers and Admins to identify challenges in attendee registration, confirmations, reminders, and participation tracking.